 Relations between India and Sri Lanka are generally positive, with only 4% of Sri Lankans claiming to have a negative view of India - the lowest of all, according to a report.
 There have been deep-seated cultural ties between India & Sri Lanka by the spread of Hinduism & Buddhism religions.

 The economic ties of India have been around $ 3.6 Billion as of 2015 with the ratification of the South Asia Free Trade Agreement.

-India has another neighbouring country called Maldives have been close allies in terms of strategic, economic and military cooperation.
+Another neighbouring country of India is the Maldives which shares the sea borders with India and has been close allies in terms of strategic, economic and military cooperation.
 The Maldives enjoys India's protection in case of external aggression or armed rebellion.

 Bangladesh, Myanmar, Nepal, Bhutan, Sri Lanka

 China, Pakistan, Sri Lanka, Bangladesh, Bhutan, Myanmar, Nepal